 The Philippines offers a 30-day visa-free stay to several nationalities.
 Visit this link to view the complete list, and to view more information regarding the Philippine Visa.

 All airport transfers will be shouldered by the participant.
 If you wish to make other travel plans before (and/or after the conference), feel free to do so at your own expense.
 Just remember that everyone is expected to register and arrive on time on the first day of the ELC.

-Delegates are expected to arrive in decent, business casual attire to maintain the professional atmosphere of the conference and to respect the cultural beliefs of other delegates and guests you will encounter.
-Casual wear such as jeans, slippers, sneakers, tank tops, shorts, and other revealing articles of clothing must not be worn during the conference.
+Delegates are expected to arrive in decent, smart casual attire to maintain the professional atmosphere of the conference and to respect the cultural beliefs of other delegates and guests you will encounter.
+Casual wear such as torn jeans, slippers, tank tops, shorts, and other revealing articles of clothing must not be worn during the conference.

-12. Do I need to bring anything for the conference?
+Do I need to prepare anything for the conference?

-As delegates you will be spending most of your time either listening to interesting talks or participating in group activities.
+We will be sending pre-conference reminders and readings to accepted applicants, days before the conference proper.
+As delegates, you will be spending most of your time either listening to interesting talks or participating in group activities.
 It’s best to bring with you writing materials like a notebook and pen if you wish (in case the materials in your conference kit will not be enough for your notes).
-You’re also welcome to bring local/ethnic items (small tokens such as bracelets, key chains, or personalized notes!) that you might want to give to your new friends from other cultures on the last day of the conference.
+You’re also welcome to bring local/ethnic items (small tokens such as bracelets, key chains, or personalized notes!) that you might want to give to your new friends from other cultures on the last day of the event.

 Yes!
 Just request for one by emailing us at firstname.lastname@example.org and send us the following information: